 Scarab beetle amulets were very special as they were a symbol of rebirth and regeneration.
 They were usually placed over the heart to protect the heart during the ‘weighing of the heart’ ceremony, where the god Anubis checks whether or not an individual had led a good life.

-Other popular amulets included the wedjat, or the 'Eye of Horus', which was thought to protect the mummy against bad spirits.
+- Other popular amulets included the wedjat, or the 'Eye of Horus', which was thought to protect the mummified person against bad spirits.

 Amulet - a type of charm meant to protect the person wearing it

 Rebirth - being born again; having a new life